 Yellowstone National Park is open after a brief closure due to COVID-19 this past spring.
 But before you head to the park, know that things may feel a bit different.
 The park is putting the necessary precautions in place to ensure visitors and staff stay safe, healthy and distanced!

 Below are the latest updates about what to expect when visiting Yellowstone this winter, and how you can do your part to keep the park safe for all.

-As of early June, all gates are now open.
+As of early June, all gates into Yellowstone are now open.
 The National Park Service is strongly encouraging visitors to purchase their entrance pass ahead of time to limit contact at the entrance gates.
 It also saves you time!

 You can purchase your pass online, and either have it ready on your digital device when you arrive or print it out!

 You have a few options for passes:

 - A Yellowstone Annual Pass at $70 is good for 12 months.

 - A Private Vehicle Pass at $35 covers everyone in a single vehicle for 7 days.

 - A Motorcycle Pass at $30 covers all riders of a single motorcycle for 7 days.